Baykar: History

-In 2021, the Ukrainian military for the first time in the War in Donbas used a Bayraktar strike drone, Bayraktar TB2.
+In 2021 the Ukrainian military for the first time in the war in Donbas used a Bayraktar strike drone, Bayraktar TB2.

-In June 2022, the "People's Bayraktar" fundraising project was launched in Ukraine, which managed to fundraise in three over UAH 600 million to purchase three Bayraktar TB2.
+In June 2022 the "People's Bayraktar" fundraising project was launched in Ukraine, which managed to fundraise in three days over ₴600 million to purchase three Bayraktar TB2.

+In 2023 it was developing the Bayraktar TB3 due to a lack of fixed-wing aircraft to deploy on the drone-carrying amphibious assault ship TCG Anadolu.

+In 2024 Baykar announced that they decided to develop their own engine and that they plan to spend $300 million dollars on engine production within a 5-year period.

+On 27 December 2024, it acquired Italian aerospace manufacturer Piaggio Aerospace.

+On 6 March 2025, Italian defense firm Leonardo and Baykar have agreed to cooperate on unmanned aerial vehicles.